NBA Betting Odds

-Pennsylvania doesn’t have a WNBA team yet, but the New York Liberty, Connecticut Sun and Washington Mystics are local enough that they have loyal fans in Pennsylvania, too.
+Pennsylvania doesn’t have a WNBA team yet, but the New York Liberty, Connecticut Sun, and Washington Mystics are local enough that they have loyal fans in Pennsylvania.

-If you’re into basketball betting, you might want to consider wagering on the WNBA.
+If you’re into basketball betting, you might want to consider betting on WNBA odds.

-Unlike the NBA, where the sportsbooks are paying attention to every single roster move, game result, injuries, and betting play before adjusting their lines, there aren’t nearly as many eyes on the WNBA.
+Unlike the NBA, where the sportsbooks are paying attention to every single roster move, game result, injury, and betting play before adjusting their lines, there aren’t nearly as many eyes on the WNBA.

 The less active the sportsbooks are in adjusting lines, the better the opportunity to capitalize if you are on top of them.
 Keep this in mind if you are thinking about betting on the WNBA.